B-cell Immunoglobulin Gene Rearrangement

 Can results of testing be used to determine the course of my cancer?

 No. A positive testing result only helps to confirm a diagnosis of B-cell lymphoma and does not point to a specific subtype of B-cell lymphoma.
-The clinical course and response to treatment are generally determined by the subtype of a person's lymphoma, along with certain genetic abnormalities.
+The clinical course and response to treatment are generally determined by the subtype of a person's lymphoma, along with certain genetic abnormalities and clinical staging of the disease.

 How common are B-cell gene rearrangements?